fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 ## Postmortem Examination

-There is a particular pattern in some Ryzen's crashes.
+There is a particular pattern in some of Ryzen's crashes.
 According to [Hideki EIRAKU's investigation](http://www.e-hdk.com/diary/d201706c.html#20-2), Ryzen seems to execute 64 bytes ahead instructions than where RIP register is pointing.